 Headquartered in Bingham Farms, Michigan, Main Street Bank offers its services and product line through its online application to U.S. Citizens, 18-years or older.
 “Minors, resident aliens and non-resident aliens may apply by contacting the financial institution.”

 The online application can accommodate up to three beneficiaries, but Social Security numbers must be provided.

 If you live in the northern suburbs of Detroit and prefer a brick-and-mortar experience, Main Street Bank has two branches located in Bingham Farms and Troy.
 Main Street Bank also has three Home Loan Centers (mortgages) located in Clinton Township, Northville, and Rochester.

-Main Street Bank was established in 2005 as the NSTAR Community Bank, a division of North Star Financial Holdings, Inc. The Bingham Farms-based Main Street Bank is not to be confused with the nearby Northville-based Main Street Bank, which was closed in 2008 by the FDIC.
-In 13 years, Main Street Bank has grown to become Michigan’s 56th largest bank, with assets in excess of $236 million.
+Main Street Bank was established in 2005 as the NSTAR Community Bank, a division of North Star Financial Holdings, Inc. The Bingham Farms-based Main Street Bank is not to be confused with the nearby defunct Northville-based Main Street Bank, which was closed in 2008 by the FDIC.
+In 14 years, Main Street Bank has grown to become Michigan’s 49th largest bank, with assets in excess of $258 million.

-Looking for the best CD rates, either nationwide or state-specific?
-Please refer to our CD Rates Table page.
+To look for the best Reward Checking Account rates, both nationwide and state specific, please refer to our High Yield Reward Checking Account Rates Table page.